-This PGD is for the supply and administration, or supply only, of live attenuated influenza vaccine (LAIV) nasal spray suspension (Fluenz[®] Tetra) to children and adolescents from 2 years to under 18 years of age in accordance with the national flu immunisation programme.
+This PGD is for the supply and administration, or supply only, of live attenuated influenza vaccine (LAIV) nasal spray suspension to children and adolescents from 2 years to under 18 years of age in accordance with the national flu immunisation programme.

-This PGD is for the supply and administration, or supply only, of LAIV by registered healthcare practitioners identified in Section 3, subject to any limitations to authorisation detailed in Section 2.
+This PGD is for the supply and administration, or supply only, of LAIV by registered healthcare practitioners identified in section 3, subject to any limitations to authorisation detailed in section 2.

-Reference no: LAIV PGD Version no: v13.00
+Reference no: LAIV PGD

+Version no: v14.00

-Valid from: 1 September 2023
+Valid from: 1 September 2024

-Review date: 1 April 2024 Expiry date: 1 April 2024
+Expiry date: 1 April 2025

-The UK Health Security Agency (UKHSA) has developed this PGD to facilitate the delivery of publicly funded immunisations in England in line with national recommendations.
+The UK Health Security Agency (UKHSA) has developed this PGD to facilitate the delivery of publicly-funded immunisations in England in line with national recommendations.

-Those using this PGD must ensure that it is organisationally authorised and signed in Section 2 by an appropriate authorising person, relating to the class of person by whom the product is to be supplied, in accordance with Human Medicines Regulations 2012 (HMR2012)1.
+Those using this PGD must ensure that it is organisationally authorised and signed in section 2 by an appropriate authorising person, relating to the class of person by whom the product is to be supplied, in accordance with Human Medicines Regulations 2012 (HMR2012)1.
 The PGD is not legal or valid without signed authorisation in accordance with HMR2012 Schedule 16 Part 2.

 Authorising organisations must not alter, amend or add to the clinical content of this document (sections 4, 5 and 6); such action will invalidate the clinical sign-off with which it is provided.
-In addition authorising organisations must not alter section 3 'Characteristics of staff'.
-Only sections 2 and 7 can be amended within the designated editable fields provided.
+In addition, authorising organisations must not alter section 3 (Characteristics of staff).